Monday, December 31, 2007

 Ghanian is a language of economy.

-Kola Per Bir, jo kol' no op
+Kola Per Bir, jo kol' no optranslates to

 The cat fell asleep under a tree; his enemy the mouse saw his opportunity and bit the cat's testicle, whereupon the cat promptly died.